MarcDiethelm/xtc/README.md

 # Node Terrific

-This project brings the Terrific.js pattern to Node and Express.
-It provides a solid template for most web projects.
-It implements some of the features of Terrific Composer, like server-side module includes.
+This project brings the Terrific.js frontend modularization pattern to Node and Express and implements some of the features of Terrific Composer, like server-side module includes.
+It provides an awesome server, framework and template for most frontend projects.

 ## Features

-- Light-weight and hackable JavaScript backend
+- Light-weight, fast and hackable JavaScript backend
 - Can be used for single page apps.
 - Server-side module includes.
 - Handlebars templates.
 - Modularization
 - Flexible asset pipeline using Grunt.js, with file watcher // tbd: with sections for inlined, linked and on-demand assets.
-- Automated testing
+- Todo: Automated testing
+- Project setup takes minutes
+- todo: Grunt.js templates for efficient and consistent project and module creation.

 At risk:
-- Grunt.js templates for efficient and consistent project and module creation.

 - NPM packaging this project as a tool for super-easy project creation